How brokers can optimally plot against traders: Introduction

 \section{Introduction}

 Trading is the practice of buying or selling financial assets with the aim of making a profit.
 A trader can buy an instrument at some price $p$ and sell it at price $p'$, making a profit of $p' - p$ (which might be negative).
-The trader can also sell an instrument not even in his possession, say at price $p$, with the obligation to buy it back someday, say at a time where the new price is $p'$, making a profit of $p - p'$ (this is called \emph{shorting} in the trading jargon).
+The trader can also sell an unowned instrument at some price $p$ with the obligation to buy it back someday, say at a time where the new price is $p'$, making a profit of $p - p'$ (this is called \emph{shorting}).
 A \emph{broker} is usually responsible for the execution of a trade, taking care of the technical aspects of the transaction.
-There are multiple ways of handling these details, but there is a particular type of broker, called \emph{market-makers}, that may do so by placing a trade in the opposite direction of the trader.
-To put it simply, if a trader wants to buy an asset, the market-maker will sell it, and if the trader wants to sell it, they will buy it.
-After all, there has to be two parties involved in a transaction, and market-makers assume one of the roles \footnote{This is especially prevalent in markets in which there are no restrictions on buying versus selling, for instance the currency exchange market.
-Unlike the stocks market where regulations on shorting may apply, buying Euros with US dollars is not more or less restricted than selling Euros to buy US dollars}.
-Now, this puts brokers in a rather peculiar position.
-By mirroring the trades that they are paid to execute, they win money when their traders lose money, and lose money when their traders win money, giving them an incentive for their clients to perform poorly.
-Even worse, if they were able to manipulate prices, perhaps they would incur as much losses as possible to their traders!
-In fact, if one searches the Internet long enough, one can find articles and forum discussions involving conspiracy theorists that believe that brokers, having access to large amounts of capital and trader information, do influence prices in their favor somehow.
-These ideas are reinforced by statistics showing that a majority of traders lose money \footnote{See e.g. : \url{https://www.dailyfx.com/forex/fundamental/article/special_report/2015/06/25/what-is-the-number-one-mistake-forex-traders-make.html}}.